Southern Miss School of Library & Information Science

 Saddle River, New Jersey: Prentice-Hall.

-Course Goal: To address ALA Core Competency 6: Research6a.
+Course Goals: To address ALA Core Competency 6: Research6a.
 The fundamentals of quantitative and qualitative research methods.

 6b.
 The central research findings and research literature of the field.